Source code for pykern.pksetup

 `b_setup.setup` assumes there are directories such as `tests`, `docs`,

-`bin`, etc. PyKern Projects use `py.test` so the appropriate `PyTest`
+`bin`, etc. PyKern Projects use `py.test` so the appropriate `Test`

 class is provided by this module.